 In order to carry out this investigation, we gathered a list of 20 different versions and subversions of PHP (from v3.0.0 to v7.4.3), and matched them with known Common Vulnerabilities and Exposures (CVEs) associated with those versions.

-We then used an IoT search engine to look for open PHP web servers susceptible to known CVEs and investigated the results for statistical data.
+We then used an Shodan to look for open PHP web servers susceptible to known CVEs and investigated the results for statistical data.

 From the initial results, we filtered out false positives and honeypots - decoy services or systems set up by security researchers that pose as targets for malicious actors.